Learn to make this easy chamomile shea butter soap recipe without lye. This soap makes a gentle bar, and is perfect for soap making beginners.

 For all of you soapers who make cold (or hot) process soap in your kitchens regularly: You.
 Are.
 Amazing.
 And dedicated.
 I’m impressed.

 I’ve gone back to make soap making roots, so to speak, and making melt and pour soap again.
-Minimal ingredients and equipment needed, no lye to keep away from inquisitive little hands, and an entire batch is whipped up in less than 15 minutes.
+An entire batch is whipped up in less than 15 minutes, with minimal ingredients and equipment needed, and no lye to keep away from inquisitive little hands.
 Fifteen minutes, friend!